SJ05/datasciencecoursera/3_Getting and Cleaning Data/Codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-### Please see [README.md](https://github.com/SJ05/datasciencecoursera/blob/master/3_Getting%20and%20Cleaning%20Data/README.md) about how the following are being done for this project
+### Please see [README.md](https://github.com/SJ05/datasciencecoursera/blob/master/3_Getting%20and%20Cleaning%20Data/README.md) regarding some information about the project.
+Below is a simple explanation about the code that has been created:
 1. Merges the training and the test sets to create one data set.
 1.1 Read the data
 ```r